maxcan7/maxML/README.md

 * Experiment with hyperparameter tuning to optimize model performance.
 * Try other machine learning algorithms that might be better suited for this problem.

-Model Framework:
+maxML Framework:
+* Refactor classes and protocols (reduce code where feasible, currently feels anti-patterned)
-* Add factory and plugin pattern.
+* Add more Preprocessors, Evaluators, Models, etc.
-* Add hierarchical YAML management.
+* Add Model parameterization.

 Software Engineering:
-* Add unit tests on these new features.
+* Add Evaluator unit tests.
-* Add CICD and define release strategy.
+* Add release strategy.
 * Add model artifact support e.g. MLFlow.
 * Add containerization.

 ## Important Notes
 * This is currently a proof of concept, although I hope to develop it into something more broadly usable.
-* The demo_pipeline in its most basic form, as well as the gemini_sample_data, were generated using Gemini.
+* The gemini_sample_data was generated using Gemini.